viktordrukker/uz-real-estate-aggregator/LESSONS_LEARNED.md

 **Outcome:** Images uploaded through the Strapi admin panel are now correctly stored in GCS and accessible through the API.
 The bucket CORS configuration allows browser-based uploads, and the service account has the necessary permissions to write to the bucket.

 **Decision:** Standardized GCS configuration and documented the setup process in detail to prevent similar issues in the future.
 Added the service account key instructions to the deployment guide.

 ---

+**Date:** 2025-03-28

+**Topic:** Image Processing and Thumbnail Generation Issues in Strapi

+**Issue:** While the original images were being successfully uploaded to Google Cloud Storage, the thumbnails and image transformations were not being generated, resulting in 404 errors when trying to access them.

+**Investigation:**
+1. Analyzed the Docker configuration and found it was using Alpine-based Node.js images, which lack many of the necessary system dependencies for image processing with Sharp.
+2. Reviewed the Cloud Run logs and found errors related to image processing libraries.
+3. Examined the frontend components and found they were not properly handling missing image formats, leading to broken images in the UI.
+4. Checked the GCS provider configuration and found it didn't have explicit settings for transformations.

+**Resolution:**
+1. Updated the Dockerfile to:
+   - Switch from Alpine to Debian-based Node.js images
+   - Install essential image processing dependencies (build-essential, libvips, libpng, etc.)
+   - Ensure both build and production stages have the necessary libraries

+2. Enhanced the GCS provider configuration:
+   - Explicitly enabled transformations with `enableTransformations: true`
+   - Specified the transformations path with `transformationsPath: 'formats'`
+   - Added caching headers for better performance
+   - Enabled debug mode for troubleshooting

+3. Improved frontend image handling:
+   - Added better fallback logic in PropertyCard and property details components
+   - Implemented a cascading format selection (trying medium → small → thumbnail → original)
+   - Added more robust error handling with console logging
+   - Ensured all image components had proper fallback options

+**Outcome:** After these changes, the image processing is now working correctly in the production environment.
+Thumbnails are being generated and displayed properly in the frontend, with graceful fallbacks when certain formats are unavailable.

+**Decision:** Always use full Debian-based images for Node.js applications that require image processing capabilities, and ensure proper fallback mechanisms in the frontend for handling partial or missing image transformations.

+---

+**Date:** 2025-03-28

+**Topic:** URL Construction Issues in Frontend Image Rendering

+**Issue:** Images were not displaying in the frontend, with errors showing malformed URLs like `https://uz-rea-backend-480221447899.europe-west1.run.apphttps://storage.googleapis.com/uz-aggregator-show-strapi-media/large_interior_3_bd412fe52b.jpeg` - the backend URL was being concatenated with the storage URL without any separator.

+**Investigation:**
+1. Examined browser console errors and found references to malformed image URLs with two domains concatenated.
+2. Reviewed the `PropertyCard.tsx` and `client.tsx` components, which were constructing image URLs incorrectly.
+3. Found that the code was assuming all image URLs were relative paths and always prefixing them with the Strapi backend URL.
+4. Determined that the image URLs returned from the Strapi API were sometimes absolute URLs (starting with `http(s)://`) but were still being prefixed.

+**Resolution:**
+1. Added a URL construction helper function `getImageUrl()` in both components that:
+   - Checks if URLs already start with "http" and leaves them as-is
+   - Only prepends the backend URL if the path is relative
+   - Handles empty or missing values with a base64 encoded SVG placeholder
+2. Implemented a proper inline SVG placeholder to ensure a fallback is always available
+3. Refactored all image URL construction to use this helper function

+**Outcome:** Images now display correctly throughout the application.
+The code properly handles both absolute and relative URLs from the API, eliminating the malformed URL errors.

+**Decision:** Always check if a URL is absolute before prepending a domain, and use inline SVG data URIs for placeholder images rather than relative paths to ensure they're always available.

+---